darkn3rd/blog_tutorials/kubernetes/aks/series_2_network_mgmnt/README.md

 This will cover the following topics:

-* Build and Push applications on container registry
+* Build and Push applications on container registry (ACR)
 * Network Plugins with Network Policy
 * Service Mesh
   * Linkerd